H

 Sodium (Na)

 Not essential for most plants but can partially substitute potassium in some C4 and CAM species.
-Note: Excess sodium causes salinity stress — avoid accumulation.
+Risk: excess leads to salinity stress and soil structure decline.

 Mg